Welcome to Linkterpreting!

-The upper menu is divided into four sections that correspond to the four main fields of Public Service Interpreting: social, medical, legal and police interpreting and business interpreting.
+The upper menu is divided into five sections that correspond to the five main fields of Public Service Interpreting: social, medical, legal, police and business interpreting.
 Each of these sections contains:

 - theoretical information related to each of the fields;

 - role-plays (text and video) for practicing liaison interpreting;